Discussion Group

 A series of luncheon discussions about the place of liberal learning in the modern university.
 Each week we will hold a discussion prompted by a short but thought-provoking reading.

 Open to all Yale students.
-To RSVP or for more information please contact Peter Wicks.
+To RSVP use the form below.
+For more information please contact Peter Wicks.

 To know what we want in education we must know what we want in general, we must derive our theory of education from our philosophy of life.